adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 AYC came to be in a moment where I couldn't find what I needed.
 Tried both open source and closed source applications, paid and free.
 Some of those were good, has unique features.
 But most of them I found to be **too complicated** or **too bloated** or **too minimal** or **too slow** or **too many clicks** or **I can't use muscle memory** the list goes on.
 They were not for me.

-It took 7 years and it's still going.
+This took 7 years and it's still going.
 To this day, I keep finding little improvments here and there.
 Make sure to follow this repo to keep track of them.

 ## Screenshots